pasalunkhe7/challange-1/README.md

 **Infra created **

--VPC
+>VPC
--Internet gateway
+>Internet gateway
--route table
+>route table
--5 Subnets (2 public and 1 private and 2 db subnets in a 2 AZ's)
+>5 Subnets (2 public and 1 private and 2 db subnets in a 2 AZ's)
--Security groups
+>Security groups
--EC-2 instances (2 for webserver and 1 for app server -ELB (application load  Load balancer)
+>EC-2 instances (2 for webserver and 1 for app server
+>ELB (application load  Load balancer)
--Target group
+>Target group
--RDS instance
+>RDS instance
--Note:I have not created NAT instace due to time limitation to access private subnet which is also required.
+>Note:I have not created NAT instace due to time limitation to access private subnet which is also required.

 **Instructions**: